tokenika/tokenika.github.io/about/about.md

 #### Contributing to EOS ecosystem

-We’re creating [EOSFactory](https://github.com/tokenika/eosfactory), a Python-based smart-contract development & testing framework, similar to Ethereum’s [Truffle Framework](http://truffleframework.com/).
+We’re creating [EOS Factory](https://github.com/tokenika/eosfactory), a Python-based smart-contract development & testing framework, similar to Ethereum’s [Truffle Framework](http://truffleframework.com/).
 Also, we’re the team behind [EOS Projects](https://eosprojects.org/), a comprehensive directory of apps, sites and tools in the EOS ecosystem, and [EOS Offline Voting](https://github.com/tokenika/secure-bp-voting), a secure mechanism for casting votes for block producers.

 #### Contributing to EOS publicity